5 Best Vacuum Cleaners Under $100 in 2018: Reviews and Comparison

 I love a good deal and in the world of vacuum cleaners, many good deals can be had if you know where to look.

-Take note that these variants don’t have the fit and finish of a brand like Dyson.
-But performance isn’t far off which is the most important thing.
+Remember that these vacuums don’t have high-end finish like a Dyson.
+But performance won’t be far off which is the most important factor.

 This is great value for money in my opinion.

 There will be some quality control issues with these vacuums.
 But you’ll have to take the good with the bad.

 You can’t have it all as they say.